The Ambiguous Origins of the Hokey Pokey

 The recording flopped, but Degan and Brier found out about it and sued Laprise for ripping off their "Hokey-Pokey Dance."
 Despite the fact that his version came out after theirs, Laprise won the rights to anything having to do with "The Hokey Pokey."

 In 1953, Ray Anthony's orchestra recorded it—a double A-side single with "The Bunny Hop"—and it made it to #13 on the charts.
-This is the version we know today.
+That's the version we know today.

 "Hocus pocus" derives, in turn, from a Latin line in the Catholic Mass, "Hoc corpus meum" ("This is my body"), indicating the transformation of the communion "bread" into the body of Jesus Christ.